Alkaison/King-of-Spices/README.md

 # King of Spices

-King of Spices is a restaurant website made with HTML, CSS and JavaScript.
+King of Spices is a responsive restaurant website made with HTML, CSS and JavaScript.
 It has menu, about us page & reservation page.

 ## Checkout :tada: